Redocly/redocly-cli/docs/installation.md

 # Install OpenAPI CLI

-There are two methods that you can use to install OpenAPI CLI: global and runtime.
+There are two ways to install OpenAPI CLI: global and runtime.

-## Method 1: Global installation
+## Global installation

 ### npm